1.2 — Disability adjudication process

-Once financial eligibility has been established a referral is made to the DAU and a DDP is provided to the applicant by the local ODSP office or Ontario Works office.
+Once financial eligibility has been established a referral is made to the DAU and a DDP is provided to the applicant by the local ODSP office.

 If the DAU determines that the applicant is a person with a disability, the DAU notifies the local office and the applicant of the decision.
 The local office is responsible for granting ODSP income support.